ingebeumer/LogAnalyticsToDevOpsForODA/README.md

     ![Screenshot of closing the Queries window.](https://user-images.githubusercontent.com/40343254/211514249-a22c2050-becb-4e65-9532-2fa97ed777bc.png)

 ### 1.1 - Assessment Name
 On-Demand Assessment names differ per product.
-To export from the assessment you are interested in, we need the name.
+To export from the assessment you are interested in, you need the name.
 1. Copy the KQL query (Kusto Query Language) to Log Analytics workspace > Logs.
 	   ```kusto
     //Assessment